-You are currently abroad and are beginning or pursuing your studies or internship at INRS this fall or this winter?
-You wonder if your presence in Quebec is possible and if the context is appropriate?
+You are currently abroad and are beginning or pursuing your studies or postdoctoral fellowship at INRS this fall?
+INRS is now ready to welcome you in its facilities!
 Regardless of your situation, INRS provides you with all the information you need to help you.

-Before planning any travel, INRS invites you to consult the Information Guide which allows you to learn about the rules in effect and to assess, with your supervisor, the essential nature of your visit in Canada.
+Before planning any travel, INRS invites you to consult the Information guide web page which allows you to learn about the rules in effect and the elements to be taken into account before you decide to come.